Renal Medicine

 Are you a Fellow or a Member?
 Sign in to get member prices

-- recurrent UTIs
+- Recurrent UTIs

-- integrated CKD management
+- Integrated CKD management

-- GLP-1 therapies, and bariatric referral in renal patients.
+- GLP-1 therapies and bariatric referral

-The final session brings practical insights into genetic testing, the latest in PKD management, and navigating complexities in glomerulonephritis clinics.
 With expert speakers from across the UK and a programme designed to enhance both clinical expertise and patient-centered practice, this is an event not to be missed for anyone involved in renal care.

 Learning Outcomes